kahina45678/KahiBlog/README.md

 - **Modify Your Account:** You can update your account information, such as your username and password, by navigating to the account settings page.

-## Contributing

-If you would like to contribute to this project, please follow these guidelines:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/issue-number`.

-3. Make your changes and commit them: `git commit -m "Your informative commit message here"`.

-4. Push your changes to your fork: `git push origin feature/your-feature-name` or `git push origin bugfix/issue-number`.

-5. Create a pull request to the `master` branch of the original repository.

 ## License